Kubernetes RBAC: Creating Users, Groups, and Securing Credentials with Vault

 kubectl config use-context darnell

-Instead of handing cert files to team members, give each user a Vault policy scoped only to their own path.
-Users login to Vault with their own token, pull their cert and key, and configure their own kubeconfig.
-Every read is logged by Vault — full auditability with no files being emailed or shared around.
+Instead of handing cert files to team members, give each user a Vault policy scoped to their own path.
+Users log in to Vault with their own token, pull their cert and key, and configure their own kubeconfig.
+Every read is logged by Vault — full auditability with no files being emailed or shared.

 vault policy write darnell-policy - <<EOF